-Prof. Xu Jialu is the former Vice-Chairman of the Standing Committee of the Chinese National People’s Congress.
+Professor Xu Jialu is the former Vice-Chairman of the Standing Committee of the Chinese National People’s Congress.
 He graduated from Beijing Normal University in 1959 and remained as staff member and, later, Chairman of the Faculty of Chinese Language until 1987.
-From 1987-1994 Prof. Xu was Vice-President of Beijing Normal University and a member of the Standing Committee of the Chinese National People’s Congress.
+From 1987-1994 Professor Xu Jialu was Vice-President of Beijing Normal University and a member of the Standing Committee of the Chinese National People’s Congress.
 Subsequently, he was named Chairman of the Working Committee on Language and Linguistics under the NPC and Vice-Chairman of the Standing Committee of NPC.
-With numerous publications on language and linguistics, Prof. Xu is an authority in the field.
+With numerous publications on language and linguistics, Professor Xu Jialu is an authority in the field.
 In 2005 he was awarded an honorary doctorate by Hong Kong Baptist University.

-In addition to his remarkable scholarship, Prof. Chen is also an experienced university administrator.
-Apart from being the Head of Department of Chinese in HKBU between 2010 and 2013, Prof. Chen was Acting Dean of the Faculty of Arts between 2015 and 2017, held the Associate Directorship of Institute of Creativity between 2011 and 2017 as well as the Directorship of Mr. Simon Suen and Mrs. Mary Suen Sino-Human Institute between 2011 and 2014.
-Between 2012 and 2014, Prof. Chen was appointed Acting Director of Jao Tsung-I Academy of Sinology and became the Director from 2014 to present.
+In addition to his remarkable scholarship, Professor Chen Zhi is also an experienced university administrator.
+Apart from being the Head of Department of Chinese in HKBU between 2010 and 2013, Professor Chen Zhi was Acting Dean of the Faculty of Arts between 2015 and 2017, held the Associate Directorship of Institute of Creativity between 2011 and 2017 as well as the Directorship of Mr Simon Suen and Mrs Mary Suen Sino-Human Institute between 2011 and 2014.
+Between 2012 and 2014, Professor Chen Zhi was appointed Acting Director of Jao Tsung-I Academy of Sinology and became the Director from 2014 to present.

 Vice President (Academic), Dean of Division of Science and Technology

-Prof. Huang received his BSc in mathematics from Fudan University and PhD from the Institute of Applied Mathematics at the University of British Columbia.
-He was a full professor at York University before joining UIC.
+Professor Huang Huaxiong received his BSc in mathematics from Fudan University and PhD from the Institute of Applied Mathematics at the University of British Columbia.
+He was a full Professor at York University before joining UIC.

-Prof. Huang was a JSPS visiting fellow at the University of Tokyo, a three-time Erskine Visiting Fellow at the University of Canterbury, and a visiting professor at the University of Paris VI.
-He was a recipient of the Canadian Industrial and Applied Mathematics Society-Fields Institute Industrial Mathematics Prize, and a lifetime fellow of the Fields Institute for Research in the Mathematical Sciences, where he served as the Deputy Director between 2016-2019.
+Professor Huang Huaxiong was a JSPS visiting fellow at the University of Tokyo, a three-time Erskine Visiting Fellow at the University of Canterbury, and a visiting Professor at the University of Paris VI.
+He was a recipient of the Canadian Industrial and Applied Mathematics Society-Fields Institute Industrial Mathematics Prize, and a lifetime fellow of the Fields Institute for Research in the Mathematical Sciences, where he served as the Deputy Director between 2016 and 2019.

 Party Secretary of the College Party Committee, Vice President (Administration)

-Vice President (Research and Development), Chair Professor, Dean of Graduate School,
+Vice President (Research and Development), Dean of Graduate School

-In acknowledgement of his scientific achievements, Prof. Jia was elected as a Fellow of Institute of Electrical and Electronic Engineers (IEEE), a National Distinguished Professor and a distinguished member of China Computer Federation (CCF).
+In acknowledgement of his scientific achievements, Professor Jia Weijia was elected as a Fellow of Institute of Electrical and Electronic Engineers (IEEE), and a distinguished member of China Computer Federation (CCF).
 He is also a Member of Association for Computing Machinery (ACM).

-Prof. Jia has long been engaged in the research of computer science, enjoying a high reputation in areas such as AI and Big Data, Men-Machines-Things Knowledge Graph Completions, Smart City and IoT Designs, Next Generation Networking and Communications, and Fog Computing.
+Professor Jia Weijia has long been engaged in the research of computer science, enjoying a high reputation in areas such as AI and Big Data, Men-Machines-Things Knowledge Graph Completions, Smart City and IoT Designs, Next Generation Networking and Communications, and Fog Computing.
 With 14 books/chapters and over 500 top-tier journal/conference papers to his credit, he received over 9965 citations with an H-index of 54.
-As a successful fund-applicant, Prof. Jia had obtained substantial research funding as Principal Investigator (PI).
+As a successful fund-applicant, Professor Jia Weijia has obtained substantial research funding as Principal Investigator (PI).
 He also took on a number of journal editorships, including IEEE Transactions on Parallel & Distributed Systems, Computer Communications etc.

 Associate Vice President (Student Development)

-Prof. Stella Cho is a seasoned accounting academic.
-She earned her Ph.D. degree from the University of Hong Kong.
-Prof. Cho’s teaching and research interests are in taxation and corporate governance.
+Professor Stella Cho is a seasoned accounting academic.
+She earned her PhD degree from the University of Hong Kong.
+Professor Stella Cho’s teaching and research interests are in taxation and corporate governance.
 She has published several books in her profession-related areas and her research papers were widely published in many internationally referred journals as well.
-Prof. Cho was a member of the editorial board of the Asia Pacific Journal of Taxation.
+Professor Stella Cho was a member of the editorial board of the Asia Pacific Journal of Taxation.
 Between 2008 – 2020 academic years, she served as the first Dean of the Division of Business and Management, UIC.
 Prior to joining UIC, she taught at the Hong Kong Polytechnic University for years.
 She has rich experience in university management, teaching, research, and professional & public services, both in Hong Kong and the Mainland.

 Associate Vice President (Internationalization), Dean of Division of Humanities and Social Sciences

-Prof. Bailey was Chair Professor of Geography and Dean of Faculty of Social Sciences in Hong Kong Baptist University before joining UIC.
+Professor Adrian Bailey was Chair Professor of Geography and Dean of Faculty of Social Sciences in Hong Kong Baptist University before joining UIC.
 He is a distinguished geographer, acquiring his PhD in Geography from Indiana University, USA in 1989 and was elected as the Fellow of Academy of Social Sciences (FAcSS) in 2013.
-Over the last five years, the broad research agenda of Prof. Bailey has focused on migration, health and well-being, and life course theory.
+Over the last five years, the broad research agenda of Professor Adrian Bailey has focused on migration, health and well-being, and life course theory.

-Previously, Prof. Bailey was Associate Professor of Geography (with tenure) at Dartmouth College, USA between 1989 and 1999, and Professor of Migration Studies at the University of Leeds, UK between 1999 and 2010.
+Previously, Professor Adrian Bailey was Associate Professor of Geography (with tenure) at Dartmouth College, USA between 1989 and 1999, and Professor of Migration Studies at the University of Leeds, UK between 1999 and 2010.
 He joined the Department of Geography in Hong Kong Baptist University in 2010.

 Managing Director for Finance and Administration

-Nelson is a fellow member of the HK Institution of Certified Public Accountants and also a fellow member of the Association of Chartered Certified Accountants in UK.
+Mr Nelson Chan is a fellow member of the HK Institution of Certified Public Accountants and also a fellow member of the Association of Chartered Certified Accountants in UK.

 Dean of Division of Culture and Creativity

-Professor Holger BRIEL is Dean of the Division of Culture and Creativity.
-He holds a Ph.D. in Cultural Theory from the University of Massachusetts, Amherst, an M.A. in Comparative Literature from the University Michigan, Ann Arbor and a B.A. in English and German from Eberhardt-Karls-Universität Tübingen, Germany.
+Professor Holger Briel holds a PhD in Cultural Theory from the University of Massachusetts, Amherst, an MA in Comparative Literature from the University Michigan, Ann Arbor and a BA in English and German from Eberhardt-Karls-Universität Tübingen, Germany.
 A portion of his graduate studies was also undertaken at the Université de Paris, Sorbonne.
-Previously, Dr Briel has taught at the University of Nicosia, Cyprus, the University of Innsbruck, New York University Skopje, Aristotle University of Thessaloniki, the University of Surrey, Indiana State University and Xi’an Jiaotong Liverpool University .
+Previously, Professor Holger Briel has taught at the University of Nicosia, Cyprus, the University of Innsbruck, New York University Skopje, Aristotle University of Thessaloniki, the University of Surrey, Indiana State University and Xi’an Jiaotong Liverpool University .
 He has held numerous Visiting Professorship positions and lectured at Oxford, UC Berkeley, Ateneo de Manila, the National University of Malaysia, the National University of Singapore, Universität Rostock and many others.
 He has been Vice-Rector and Dean at New York University Skopje and is the recipient of numerous research grants and fellowships.
 He is also a well published academic with several books, book chapters and peer reviewed articles on Media and Cultural Studies, the Social Sciences, Tourism and Management Studies to his name.
 He is the Editor of the IAFOR Journal of Cultural Studies and sits as Editor and Joint Editor on several journal boards.
-He is a member of the EU Council for Higher Education and has supervised several Ph.D. dissertations and numerous Master level theses.
+He is a member of the EU Council for Higher Education and has supervised several PhD dissertations and numerous Master level theses.